 What do you do if you have a green thumb and a red nose from plant allergies?
 Try making a terrarium.
-They’re easy to maintain, require little maintenance and, best of all, they provide beautiful greenery indoors through the colder months.
+They’re easy to maintain and, best of all, they provide beautiful greenery indoors through the colder months.

-Finding the right plants for your terrarium takes a bit of planning.
-Make sure you pick plants that all thrive in the same environment.
-Slow growing plants work best.
-A ground cover will complete the picture.
+Choose plants that all thrive in the same environment.
+Slow growing plants work best and a ground cover will complete the picture.

-A terrarium does not have drainage hole so you’ll need to create a drainage layer to prevent damage to the plant roots.
-Use river gravel, stones or broken pottery to form a layer that is 1 to 4 inches, depending upon the size of your container.
-Then add a thin coating of charcoal on top to help keep the soil fresh.
+A terrarium does not have drainage hole so you’ll need to create a 1 to 4 inch think drainage layer using river gravel, stones or broken A thin top coat of charcoal on top will help keep the soil fresh.

-Light – Diffused or filtered light works best.
-Keep an eye on your plants.
+Make sure you clean the container thoroughly to prevent contamination and mold from growing and keep an eye on your plants.
 If the leaves are developing burn spots, they’re getting too much direct sunlight.
-If their stems are thin and no longer supporting leaves, you should move your terrarium into a brighter room.
+If the stems are thin and weak, move it into a brighter room.

 Earn points towards savings on ZYRTEC® and other rewards by checking out our monthly features.